NicholasMcRae/CollegeProjects/README.md

 Android project
 ===============
 Time Logger
-- Complete creative project
+- Creative project
 - Went through the Android app store looking for ideas that I thought I could implement before the deadline with limited time
 - Ended up producing an app that can record the total time a user spends on different activities
 - This app is 'project submission' ready, not 'sell' ready.
 To make it sellable it would need a few more months of work
 - Completed in term 6

 TD Deals
-- app developed for Fanshawe term 6 "TD Challenge"
+- App developed for "TD Challenge" (challenge: leverage location data for financial domain)
-- leverages Google Maps and Place APIs to produce customer-centric deals that are pinned to a map
+- Leverages Google Maps and Place APIs to produce customer-centric deals that are pinned to a map
-- we turned down the terms of the contest
+- My partner and I turned down the terms of the contest and did not enter, but needed to produce an app